multichannelsystems/McsPyDataTools/McsPyDataTools/docs/api.rst

 .. autoclass:: AnalogStream
    :members:
    :member-order: bysource

+   Provides the content of the HDF5 :ref:`mcs-hdf5-raw-analogstream-label` in Python.

 .. autoclass:: FrameStream
    :members:
    :member-order: bysource

+   Provides the content of the HDF5 :ref:`mcs-hdf5-raw-framestream-label` in Python.

 .. autoclass:: FrameEntity
    :members:
    :member-order: bysource

+   Provides the content of the HDF5 :ref:`mcs-hdf5-raw-framestream-label` and :ref:`mcs-hdf5-raw-framestream-entity-label` in Python.

 .. autoclass:: EventStream
    :members:
    :member-order: bysource

+   Provides the content of the HDF5 :ref:`mcs-hdf5-raw-eventstream-label` in Python.

 .. autoclass:: EventEntity
    :members:
    :member-order: bysource

+   Maps data event entity content of the HDF5 :ref:`mcs-hdf5-raw-eventstream-label` to Python structures.

 .. autoclass:: SegmentStream
    :members:
    :member-order: bysource

+   Provides the content of the HDF5 :ref:`mcs-hdf5-raw-segmentstream-label` in Python.

 .. autoclass:: SegmentEntity
    :members:
    :member-order: bysource

+    **DataSybType != Average** → Maps segement entity content of the HDF5 :ref:`mcs-hdf5-raw-segmentstream-label` to Python structures.

 .. autoclass:: AverageSegmentTuple
    :members:
    :member-order: bysource